AT&T, trade groups mount court challenge to FCC Internet rules

 In a similar vein, NCTA’s President Michael Powell said the FCC’s “utility style regulation” was a cause of concern.

-AT&T and other Internet service providers such as Verizon and Comcast have decried the FCC’s new rules stating that they would thwart investment and innovation.
+AT&T and other Internet service providers such as Verizon (VZ.N) and Comcast (CMCSA.O) have decried the FCC’s new rules stating that they would thwart investment and innovation.

 Telecom and broadband companies would continue to invest in improving and upgrading their services despite the new rules, FCC Chairman Tom Wheeler said at an industry event in Austin, Texas on Tuesday.